 Some of the Group's financial assets are measured at fair value at the end of the reporting period.
 The following table gives information about how the fair values of these financial assets are determined (in particular, the valuation techniques and key inputs used).

-Fair value hierarchy at

-31 Decemb oer 2023 31 Decemb er 2022 Valuation
+31 December 2024 31 Decembe Valuation

 Level 2 Total Level 2 Total techniques

 US\$'000 US\$'000 US\$'000 US\$'000 and key inputs

 Financial asset

-Trade receivables at

-FVTOCI 164,491 164,491 126,701 126,701 Note